danswart/DAG-Workpapers/README.md

-Conceptual and analytical explorations of various DAGs,
+Conceptual and analytic explorations of various DAGs,